Home / Competency-Based Clinical Certification Program / Application Procedure

 Interview

 The final component of the certification process is an interview, which may occur in person, at a NADD conference, via web-based video conferencing, or by telephone.
-The applicant shall be presented with a case vignette approximately 24-48 hours before the interview, about which he or she shall be asked to verbally offer their thoughts and reflections (i.e. provide a case formulation and treatment plan).
+The applicant shall be presented with a case vignette approximately 24-48 hours before the interview, about which he or she shall be asked to verbally offer his or her thoughts and reflections (i.e. provide a case formulation and treatment plan - case formulation is discussed in Appendix E).
+The interview is limited to one hour, and the applicant should prepare a vignette response of about ten minutes.
 The applicant must bring a copy of the work sample submitted in support of the application for Certification and a copy of the vignette provided by NADD for the interview to the interview.
 The same two examiners who reviewed the work sample will participate in the interview.
 The interview shall also include resolution of any questions raised during other parts of the application process.
 Interviews will generally follow the outline below.

 1. Discussion of applicant’s training and experience in dual diagnosis